 When I left Active Duty Air Force, I changed jobs to become a cook.
 I attended their school and branched out and go to separate culinary academies and courses to learn how to run a kitchen.
 I don’t have the desire to draw, paint, or sculpt, and while I consider myself a writer, I hesitate to label myself as more than an amateur.
 My art takes place in the kitchen.
 Little did I know in years of cooking everything from boxed macaroni and cheese to my own inventive dishes such as honey bedded ahi-tuna steaks and my signature ginger and soy chicken fried rice, I was learning lessons in success.

 Today I want to teach that lesson using my recipe for pan-seared sesame and thyme pork chops with spinach and greens.
 Along each step, a lesson is learned.
-At the end, I will include the full recipe with pictures.
+In the end, I will include the full recipe with pictures.

 The Art of Cooking & How It Taught Me About Success